oplS16projects/FP1/README.md

 My name: John Adams

 Narrative:
- Exploring the HTML Parsing Library, (after a misunderstanding- I believed a line of code to be user-entered in the console, when it was really part of the coding within DrRacket) I've been able to create two HTML 'strings' of four and three segments, or parts: a 'head' and at least two 'body' pieces.
+ Exploring the HTML Parsing Library, (after a misunderstanding- I believed a line of code to be user-entered in the console, when it was really part of the coding within DrRacket) I've been able to create two HTML 'strings' of three segments, or parts: a 'head' and two 'paragraph' pieces, contained in the body segment.

- I was then able to have both HTML strings print to the console-
+ I was then able to have both HTML strings print to the console, using the two require code-pieces at the bottom-
  ```
  #lang racket